Oblivious points on translation surfaces: Background

 \item No $k_i$ is associated for $l_j=-1$. \end{enumerate} In words, cone angles that are even multiples of $\pi$ are duplicated in number and cone angles that are odd multiples of $\pi$ are doubled in angle.
 As such, the canonical double cover of a semi-translation surface is a translation surface.

 As the first existence result for oblivious points Nguyen, Pan, and Su \cite{NPS} showed that the canonical double cover can be used to construct oblivious points via the following theorem.

-\begin{theorem}[\cite{NPS}, Proposition 3.1] Let $X$ be a semi-translation surface with exactly one cone point of cone angle $\pi$ (other cone points with different cone angles are allowed).
-The canonical double cover of $X$ has a unique oblivious point at the pre-image of this cone point. \end{theorem}
+\begin{theorem}[\cite{NPS}, Proposition 3.1] Let $X$ be a semi-translation surface with exactly one cone point $y$ of cone angle $\pi$ (other cone points with different cone angles are allowed).
+The canonical double cover of $X$ has an oblivious point at the pre-image of $y$. \end{theorem} \begin{lemma} [\cite{NPS}, Remark 3.2i] If $X$ has the additional property that every regular point is contained in a simple closed geodesic, then the preimage of $y$ is the unique oblivious point on the canonical double cover of $X$. \end{lemma}

 A visual representation of the canonical double cover of a semi-translation surface can be constructed with the following algorithm.
 Note that the goal is to eliminate the reflections, i.e.~to take sides that had been identified via translation and reflection, and reassign the identification in a way that eliminates the reflection.